skalixur/chessboard-flexbox/README.md

 # Chessboard with Flexbox and With Grid

-This is a chessboard made with HTML and CSS using both Flexbox and Grid as practice.
+This is a chessboard made with HTML, CSS, and JavaScript using both Flexbox and Grid as practice.